sir-dunxalot/selaction/README.md

 </label>
 ```

+Of course, you're welcome to use the labels however you please.
+The above are just recommendations.

 Optional Customization
 ------

 Selaction works out of-the-box, but you can overwrite options easily in your templates.
 If you need more advanced customizations you can edit the Selaction source.

 **Class Prefixing**

-Use ```prefix``` to set the class prefix used for css targeting of each element in this instance of the Selaction component
+Use `prefix` to set the class prefix used for css targeting of each element in this instance of the Selaction component

 ```handlebars
 {{#sa-select prefix='eg'}}